truenas/documentation/content/SCALE/SCALETutorials/Storage/Pools/EncryptionSCALE.md

 ### Inherit Encryption

-Datasets *inherit* encryption which means they use the encryption settings of the parent, whether the parent is the root dataset or a non-root parent dataset with child datasets nested under it.
+Datasets *inherit* encryption, which means they use the encryption settings of the parent, whether the parent is the root dataset or a non-root parent dataset with child datasets nested under it.

 You can change inherited settings for a dataset when you add the dataset, or you can change inherited encryption settings for an existing dataset using the **Edit** option on the **ZFS Encryption** widget.